Ghostipedia/Termina/README.md

 </h1>

-# Pack STATUS : Concepting & Prototyping
+# Pack STATUS : Concepting & Prototyping / Extremely Early Alpha
+Every build/action on github could be potentially destructive until an official 0.1.0 occurs.
+Please be careful with your worlds or be prepared to travel farther for oregen...
 **DO NOT EXPECT A STABLE BUILD - EVEN AS AN ALPHA ANY TIME SOON, HERE BE DRAGONS.
 THIS IS THE NEXT/SECOND PROJECT OF GHOSTIPEDA**